tarmoj/tarmoj.github.io/docs/duos-eng.md

 The concerts are held in collaboration with the Estonian Centre of Contemporary Music at the ECCM hall and offer carefully selected contemporary chamber music performed at a high level.

+Supported by: Cultural Endownment of Estonia, Estonian Authors' Society

 <br />